boalang/study-template/sample-README.md

 NOTE: this is a sample of a README.md file you could include with your replication package.
-You will want to replace the existing file, as that file is instructions on using the study template itself.
+You will want to rename this file to `README.md`.
 Feel free to use this as a starting point for your readme, as it has instructions on using the generated replication pacakge.
 ================================

 # Replication Package